Satisfactory Academic Progress

 1. Any level: An important distinction, especially if considering a leave of absence, a final course grade of Withdrawn will be recorded if a student wishes to “step out of” a learning activity after the first meeting of the course, clerkship, or clinical rotation.
 A grade of Incomplete may be recorded only if the criteria noted under the Incomplete section of this policy (Policy 560.00) is met.

-2. A student may withdraw from a Foundations Level course following the review and approval of a request submitted in writing.
+2. Foundations Level: A student may withdraw from a Foundations Level course following the review and approval of a request submitted in writing.
 Requests to withdrawal must be approved by the Associate/Assistant Dean for Students in consultation with the Course Director.
 The request must be made prior to the onset of the final examination in the course.
 The transcript grade for such a course will be recorded as Withdrawn unless the student’s cumulative grade in the course is failing at the time of withdrawal.
 In that event, a grade of Fail will be recorded.
 A student must enroll in a remediation or full future delivery of the course or equivalent of the course if/when the course no longer exists in order to complete the course requirements.
 All plans for course remediation must be approved by the Advancement Committee prior to enrolling in the course and/or remediation Requests to return to the curriculum following course withdrawals will be reviewed by the Advancement Committee.

-3. Clerkship Level: A student may withdraw from a clerkship rotation following the review and approval of a request submitted in writing.
-Requests for withdrawal must be approved by the Associate/Assistant Dean for Students in consultation with the Clerkship Director.
-The request must be made prior to the final day of the rotation.
+3. Clerkship Level: A student may withdraw from a Clerkship Level rotation by submitting a request to withdraw in writing to the Assistant/Associate Dean for Students.
+This request must be made prior to the final day of the rotation.
+Only the Assistant/Associate Dean for Students can approve a request to withdraw in consultation with the Course Director and the Assistant Dean for Clerkship Curriculum.
 The transcript grade of Withdrawn will be recorded for such a rotation.
-A narrative assessment of the student’s performance prior to the withdrawal will be submitted for incorporation in the student’s permanent record.
-Requests to return to the curriculum following Clerkship Level withdrawals will be reviewed by the Advancement Committee.
+A narrative assessment of the student’s performance prior to the withdrawal will be submitted for incorporation into the student’s permanent record.
+Requests to return to the curriculum following Clerkship Level withdrawals must be reviewed and approved by the Advancement Committee.

 Medical students who wish to permanently withdraw from the College should refer to Policy 593.00 Withdrawing from the Larner College of Medicine.